-GUIDELINES:

-- 1. Make a biweekly entry. - 2.
-Use your journal for reflection on your clinical education experience and focus on yourself using the essential skills and professional behaviors as a guide. - a.
-Reflect on clinical milestones accomplished or not accomplished during the week. - b.
-Reflect on goals planned for the following week - c.
-Reflect on your feelings regarding the clinical experience. - 3.
-Write down your reactions, questions, comments, criticisms, and insights about the clinical experience.

-GOALS:
+Guidelines:

+- 1. Make a bi weekly entry.

+- 2. Do not make your journal a documentary.

+- 3. Use your journal for reflection.

+- 4. Focus on yourself using the essential skills and professional behaviors as a guide.

+- a. reflect on the type of patients treated and the clinical milestones. accomplished or not accomplished during the week.

+- b. reflect on your reactions to these.

+- 5. Write about:

+- a.
+What you learned.

+- b.
+Was it a worthwhile will learning experience?

+- i.
+If so, why?

+- ii.
+If not, why not?

+- c.
+Your feelings regarding the clinical experience.

+- 6. Write down your reactions, questions, comments, criticisms and insights about the clinical experience.

+- 7. Did you gain any insight into your own thoughts, feelings, and/or actions?

+Goals:

 - 1. To think about the curriculum content outside the classroom. - 2.
-To promote critical thinking about how the clinical experience affects, your professional behavior, confidence, competence, and communication skills necessary for optimal patient-practitioner interaction.
+To promote critical thinking about how the clinical experience affects, your professional behavior, confidence, competence, and communication skills necessary for optimal patient-practitioner interaction. - 3.
+To develop the habit and skill of using a reflective journal.